wp-plugins/plugin-protector/readme.txt

 = Can I use Plugin Protector on a multisite install? =

-Plugin Protector is not currently functional on a networked install.
+Yes, as of Version 0.4, Plugin Protector allows for protection in the network admin of a multisite install.

 == Changelog ==

 = 0.2 =
-* Initial Release
+* Initial release

 = 0.3 =
 * Removed undefined index notice | readme edits

+= 0.4 =
+* Multisite support

 == Upgrade Notice ==

 = 0.2 =
-* Initial Release
+* Initial release

 = 0.3 =
 * Removed undefined index notice | readme edits

+= 0.4 =
+* Multisite supports